Riquet with the Tuft: Plot

-In the version by Charles Perrault, a fairy gives an ugly prince named Ricky the gift of conferring wit upon the one he loves the best.
-Prince Ricky of the Tuft comes to a kingdom with two princesses.
-The elder one is beautiful but unintelligent and the younger one is intelligent but ugly.
-The elder princess is saddened that her ugly but smart sister receives more attention than her.
-One day as the elder princess was going for a walk in the forest to ease her sorrow, she is approached by Ricky who had fallen in love with her after seeing portraits of her that circulated.
-Ricky asks how a person so beautiful as she can be so sad, to which she responds that she is sad because she is beautiful but lacks intelligence.
-Ricky then bestows the gift of intelligence on the elder princess for a promise of marriage.
-A year later, Ricky comes to marry her.
+One day as the elder princess is going for a walk in the forest to ease her sorrow, she is approached by Prince Riquet who has travelled to her kingdom to meet her having fallen in love with portraits of her that circulate widely.
+Prince Riquet asks how a person so beautiful can be so sad, to which she responds that she is sad because she lacks intelligence and would willing relinquish her beauty if she could be wiser.
+Prince Riquet then bestows the gift of intelligence on the elder princess for a promise of marriage in one year.
+As the princess’s intelligence grows so do her proposals of marriage, however, she is unable to make up her mind since she now finds the suitors too unintelligent.
+While thinking upon her options for marriage, she encounters Prince Riquet in the same forest where they met one year ago, as he has come to marry her.
 She refuses on grounds that he cannot hold her to a promise made before she gained her wisdom.
-The princess then tells him that she was gifted at birth with the power to transform her lover into a beautiful person by the same fairy who helped him.
-The princess thinks of all the Prince's good qualities and at once the prince is transformed.
-The king has his daughter married to the prince who has already made preparations for the wedding.
+Prince Riquet questions if there are any qualities that displease her besides his appearance, and the princess states that there is not.
+Prince Riquet then tells her that she was gifted at birth with the power to transform her lover into a beautiful person by the same fairy who helped him.
+The princess thinks of all the Prince Riquet's good qualities, and he is transformed.
+The king has his daughter married to Prince Riquet who has already prepared for the wedding.
+The narrator of the story considers whether a fairy truly improved the appearance of Prince Riquet or whether the princess’s love for him made him appear handsome to her in spite of his physical flaws.